matchms/matchms/README.rst

 License
 =======

-Copyright (c) 2026, Düsseldorf University of Applied Sciences & Netherlands eScience Center
+Copyright (c) 2026, Düsseldorf University of Applied Sciences

 Licensed under the Apache License, Version 2.0.
 You may not use this file except in compliance with the License.
 You may obtain a copy of the License at: